4ndr0666/autojdownload/README.md

 ## Scripts

 1. `url_scraper`: A script to scrape forum thread URLs and k2s.cc links.
-2. `automate_workflow.sh`: A script that calls `url_scraper` and generates JDownloader crawljob files.
+2. `crawljob.sh`: A script that calls `url_scraper` and generates JDownloader crawljob files.

 ## Usage